Tubitv/TubiPlayer/README.md

        }

     ```
-    Then, run the app, and see the testing pre-roll and mid-roll ads in demo.
+    Then, run the demo app, and see the testing pre-roll and mid-roll ads.

 ## Player Lifecycle